ddmitov/perl-executing-browser/doc/CONSTANTS.md

 ```

 * **Resources Directory:**
-  The resources directory must contain the ``app`` subdirectory with all PEB application files.
+  The resources directory must contain the ``app`` subdirectory containing PEB application files.
-  ``data`` and ``perl`` subdirectories, as well as the PEB application icon file ``app.png`` are optional.
+  ``perl`` subdirectory and the PEB application icon file ``app.png`` are optional.

   The resources directory path must be: ``{PEB_executable_directory}/resources``

   * **Application Directory:**
-    PEB application files are located within this folder.
+    PEB application files should be located within this folder.
     PEB application directory is labeled as ``{PEB_app_directory}`` within this documentation.
-    By default the working directory of all Perl scripts run by PEB is the application directory.

     The application directory path must be: ``{PEB_executable_directory}/resources/app``

     PEB application directory pathname is compatible with the [Electron](http://electron.atom.io/) framework.